Founder & Artistic Director

 As a writer, he has collaborated with Routledge Publishers with several texts about Contemporary Mask Performance, Commedia dell'Arte of today, Devised Theatre and other aspects related with the Pedagogy of Jacques Lecoq.

-Carlos teaches and performs in English, French, Italian and Spanish.
+Carlos directs, performs and teaches in English, French, Italian and Spanish. [more]